Esmail-ibraheem/Tinyllamas/README.md

   <img src="https://github.com/Esmail-ibraheem/FeedbackTransformer/blob/main/llama2.jpg" alt="Your Image Description" width="400" height=400">
 </p>

-large language models from scratch: GPT2 and llama2 from scratch with the implementation of transformer, and training it using reinforcement learning from human feedback(RLHF).
+llama 2 model from scratch, refactored the transformer model, and trained it using reinforcement learning from human feedback (RLHF) techniques such as (PPO) and (DPO), alongside supervised fine-tuning (SFT).